 - For make up remover wipes: 4 cups warm water, 1-2 tablespoons coconut oil.
 (1-2 squirts of baby wash or your your favorite face wash if you want, but it’s not necessary)

 - For cleaning wipes: 4 cups warm water, a few drops of your favorite concentrated cleaner.
-(Or click here to see my “Homemade Clorox Wipes.”)
+Also, check out these reusable DIY cleaning wipes.

 UPDATE: 11/29/11: A couple of people who have tried this have said their wipes started developing mold within a couple of weeks.
 A couple of things to try are: Making smaller batches so you are using them up faster….OR….adding some Tea Tree essential oil, which will inhibit the growth of mold.
 I haven’t had the mold issue…but I live in a very dry climate!